sql-machine-learning/elasticdl/docs/designs/concepts.md

 # Concepts Design Doc

-This document describes core concepts used in ElasticDL, and discusses their representations.
+This document describes core concepts of ElasticDL.

-## Core Concepts

-Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to perform the task.

-There are usually two kinds of parameters in a model, one is dense parameter, the other is sparse parameter.
-The sparse parameter is used by the embedding layer, which is also called embedding table.
-The embedding table maps discrete ID *i* to embedding vector *vᵢ*.

-Both dense parameter and embedding table includes a tensor data field, and some other auxiliary fields, like name.
-Embedding table has an extra auxiliary field called indices.

-Tensor is used to represented a n-dim data.
-We support several data types, such as int8/int32/int64/float32/float64.
+An ElasticDL model consists of two kinds of parameters:

+1. dense parameters, and
+1. embedding tables.

+A dense parameter is a dense tensor with a name.
+An embedding table is a map from some ID to embedding vectors.
+An embedding table also has a name.
+Formalizing the concepts, we have

+- model = {dense parameter} + {embedding table}
+- dense parameter = tensor + name
+- embedding table = {id, tensor} + name

+where the curly braces denote zero or more.

+It is notable that in practice, we use the rule

+- embedding table = tensor + index + name
+- index = map[ID]address

+because we append all embedding vectors into the tensor and use index, which is a map from ID to the starting address of the embedding vector in the tensor.

+To update the model, workers compute and report gradients.
+Accordingly, we have two kinds of gradients:

+1. dense gradient, and
+1. embedding table gradient

-Besides, we have two kinds of gradients, dense gradient and embedding table gradient.
-The data structure of dense gradient is the same with dense parameter, and so is the embedding table gradient.
+The content of dense gradient is the same as that of the dense parameter.
+The content of embedding table gradient is the same as that of the embedding table.

-In ElasticDL, only the parameter of large embedding layer is represented by an embedding table.
-For small embedding layer, a dense parameter is used, and its gradient also has an indices field.
-In this case, the data structure of gradient is not dense param, but an embedding table.
+Please be aware that if some embedding table maps zero-based successive ID values to embedding vectors.
+Such kind of embedding table, if not too large, could be represented by a dense parameters.
+In the rest of the design, the concept embedding table refers to a sparse/general embedding table, where the ID might not be zero-based successive values, and even not an numerical value.

-Let's make a short summary, following is all the core concepts used in ElasticDL:
+Let's make a short summary, following is all the core concepts of ElasticDL include:

-- Model
-- DenseParam
-- EmbeddingTable
+- model = {dense parameter} + {embedding table}
+- dense parameter = tensor + name
+- embedding table = tensor + index + name
-- Tensor
+- index = map[ID]address

 ## In-Memory Representation